oracle-livelabs/spatial-graph/spatial-studio/workshops/install-spatial-studio-mp/introduction/introduction.md

 ## About this Workshop

-In this workshop you will provision Spatial Studio to the Oracle Cloud from the OCI Cloud Marketplace and prepare a schema in Autonomous Database to be used as Spatial Studio's metadata repository.
+In this workshop you will provision Spatial Studio to the Oracle Cloud from the OCI Cloud Marketplace.

 Estimated Workshop Time: 60 minutes